 Let’s take a closer look at the most popular approaches to implementing Agile principles in real life.

 What is the most popular Agile methodology or framework?

-A whopping 58% of Agile teams use Scrum, and another 18% use a specific Scrum hybrid.
+58% of Agile teams use Scrum, and another 18% use a specific Scrum hybrid.